-- Work Schedule – Your normal work schedule will be Monday – Friday, 8:00 a.m. to 5:00 p.m.
-(40 hours per week).
-You may be required to work any and all assigned shifts, including weekends and holidays.
-You may be required to work during emergencies.
+- Work Schedule – This is a seven day a week and twenty-four hour a day facility.
+Normal work schedule will vary.
+Must be able and willing to work any and all assigned shifts, including weekends and holidays.
+Will be required to work during emergencies.

 - Washington State Residency Requirement – Employees must establish a residence in Washington state within 30 days of their first day of employment and must maintain a residence in Washington State during their employment with the Port of Seattle.
 If a position is eligible to telework, work performed while teleworking must be performed in Washington State.

 - COVID-19 Vaccination Requirement – Effective, November 15, 2021, the Port of Seattle will require that at the time of hire, and as a condition of employment, the successful candidate will be able to provide proof of their full COVID-19 vaccination status, as part of the hiring process.
 This is a condition of employment for all positions at the Port of Seattle.
 People are considered fully vaccinated two weeks after their second dose in a two-dose series or two weeks after a single-dose vaccine.
 Prior to employment, candidates may make requests for a reasonable accommodation based on a medical disability or for sincerely held religious beliefs.
 Philosophical, political, scientific, or sociological objections to vaccination will not be considered for an exemption or accommodation.

 - Overtime Eligible – You are eligible for overtime pay in this role.

 - Safety Requirements – You will be required to comply with all work rules, safety, and Personal Protective Equipment (PPE) requirements.